Superior: Superior Douglas County Senior Center, 1527 Tower Ave., offers exercise at 9:30 a.m. Call (715) 394-3644.

 Superior: Superior Douglas County Senior Center offers exercise at 9:30 a.m., smear at 1 p.m. and chess at 6 p.m.
 Call (715) 394-3644.

 Superior: A Cancer Prayer Support Group meets from 2-3 p.m. at Darrow Road Wesleyan Church, 4020 S. Darrow Road.
 Current cancer patients, those in remission and their caregivers are encouraged to attend.
-This faith-filled meeting is open to all members of the surrounding community, regardless of church affiliation.
+Open to all regardless of church affiliation.

-Duluth: Mended Hearts, a support group for those who have had heart surgery, stents or a heart event, their families and friends, will meet at 7 p.m. in the Wisconsin Room 1511 on the first floor of Essentia Health/SMDC, 407 E. Superior St. The topic is “Dealing with Heart Emergencies.”
-For more information call Jerry at (218) 724-1068.
+Duluth: Mended Hearts Chapter 104, a support group for those who have had heart surgery, stents, their families and interested individuals will meet at 7 p.m. in the Wisconsin Room at Essentia Health, 407 E. Third St. The group will tour the Emergency Room and learn about emergency procedures when there is a "heart event."
+For more information, call (218) 724-1068.

 Superior: Superior Douglas County Senior Center, 1527 Tower Ave., offers exercise at 9:30 a.m., and bingo at 1 p.m.
 Call (715) 394-3644.

-Duluth: La Leche League meets at 10 a.m. at First United Methodist Church (Coppertop) for an informational gathering of mothers.
+Duluth: La Leche League meets at 10 a.m. at First United Methodist Church.
+Join our informal gathering of mothers to talk about a variety of topics from pregnancy to weaning and everything about breastfeeding in between.
+All questions are welcomed and encouraged.
 Babies and children welcome, lending library available.
 Call (218) 499-9504.

 Superior: St. Francis in the Park Health and Rehabilitation Center sponsors a free blood pressure clinic for the public 11 a.m. to noon in the dining room at Royalton Manor, 1900 New York Ave.
 Call Deb Wolf at (715) 394-5591.